-My felted wool scrap box is getting a little out of control so I thought I would make up some new Christmas stockings and use up some of the scraps.
+My felted wool scrap box is getting a little out of control so I thought I would make up some new Christmas stocking and use up some of the scraps.
 They turned out pretty cute.
-I am going to walk you through this fun Upcycled Sweater Christmas stocking tutorial and let you download my Christmas stocking pattern for free!
+I am going to walk you through this fun Upcycled Sweater Christmas stocking tutorial and let you download my Christmas stockings pattern for free!

 If you don’t want to use felted wool sweaters, you can make the stockings out of regular woven fabrics.

 Let’s get started

 To make a striped Christmas stocking, you will need to cut out some strips of sweaters.
 You will be sewing the strips together and then cutting out the stocking, just like you would with a solid piece of fabric.
 I recommend cutting strips that are 2 1/2 inches- 5 inches in depth and 8 inches wide for the upper stocking and 11 inches for the foot part of the stocking.
 There are no rules here.
 The color schemes and color patterns are endless.

 You can also make solid color Christmas stockings from this pattern.
 Check out some ideas here.

 1) Download, print and cut out the pattern.